hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 1. One sees something that is an issue
 2. One notices their online repo is behind the Carpentries repo by two (or more or less) commits
 3. **Instinct** is to update your online GitHub repo by just pulling changes from Carpentries, then merging them.
-4. **This doesn't work** because your updated pull from the Carpentries now shows up as a part of your repo (part of it's "history")
+4. **This doesn't work** because your online updated pull from the Carpentries now shows up as a part of your online repo (part of it's "history")

-**Specific example:** Looking at the comparison between repos, one update pulled to your GitHub repo included 2,048 additions and 1,617 deletions from earlier.
+**Specific example:** Looking at a comparison between repos, one update pulled to an online GitHub repo included 2,048 additions and 1,617 deletions from earlier.
 This would then be sent, along with your *one* change, back to the maintainers!

 ### Bottom line: You can't use the GUI to get rid of the "history" of your repos, which will be included in your commits.
 But you need a clean GitHub online repo for a PR